 General meetings are held at Marshall House, usually on the first Saturday of the month.
 These cover a wide variety of topics of interest to model engineers and those of like mind.
-Meetings for those with special interests, such as Gauge 1 and digital workshops, are also held.
-Marshall House has it’s own fully equipped lecture room.
+Meetings for those with special interests, such as Gauge 1 and the Engine Builders’ Group are also held.
+Marshall House has its own fully equipped lecture room.
 Facilities include amplified sound with a hearing aid loop and a video projector linked to a PC, TV receiver and camera.
 These facilities are used at regular meetings as well as for the training courses.
 Recently, audio-visual links have been installed to enable distant members to share some of the meetings online and to contribute to discussion.

 Visits are organised to places of interest, usually two visits a year.
 Visits have included the Thames barrier, the Thames tunnel constructed by the Brunels, the motorsport and aviation museums at Brooklands and Farnborough, the Morgan Motor Company and the National Theatre to see the engineering involved with changing stage sets.

 The Society ‘house’ magazine, The Journal, contains news of the Society as well as interesting articles written by members.
 There are six editions a year, and for many members The Journal is the key reason for being a member.

 We have run training courses for more than ten years, with the current range covering pretty much everyone from the novice needing advice setting up a workshop and ideas for a first project through to the milling machine and grinding your own lathe tools.